tjburch/puzzles/riddler538_2020_Aug21/README.md

          p_b  0.3468  0.3539  0.3575  0.3613  0.3684
 ```

-> Note: p_a and p_b are used in lieu of $p_1$ and $p_2$, by choice of personal code reading preference
+> Note: p_a and p_b are used in lieu of p_1 and p_2, by choice of personal code reading preference

-There's no reason the model ought to prefer one $p$ over another, so it makes sense their mean and standard deviations are the same.
+There's no reason the model ought to prefer one p over another, so it makes sense their mean and standard deviations are the same.
 The 95% credible intervals are from 0.349 to 0.368, a bit narrower than I would have expected.
 This means that to see the pattern we've gotten with two sources, both must have a probability of around 0.358 of emitting per sampling period.

 Inspecting the chains and posteriors to make sure convergence is good: